 Reduce the Inventory Headaches Through Automated Fuel Management

 Managing inventory for retail items on the shelves is an extremely involved and time-consuming process when handled manually.
 However, with a commodity such as fuel, it would be almost impossible to track without some automation in place.
-Operators will gain several direct benefits through the use of integrated systems that track and report purchase data from the pumps and filter it back into the point of sale and back of house systems.
+Operators will gain several direct benefits through the use of integrated systems.
+These track and report purchase data from the pumps and filter it back into the point of sale as well as the back office systems.

 Pinpoint Accurate Tracking of Sales Trends Improve Order Accuracy

-Inventory management boils down to determining customer purchase patterns over time so that your replenishment cycle of ordering and delivery takes place before you run out of product on-hand.
-Automated fuel management systems accomplish this down to the fraction of the gallon, can determine sales trends, and then coordinate with your fuel vendor’s automated ordering system to establish an adequate order and delivery cycle that ensures peak volume of fuel sales are handled and outages do not take place.
+Inventory management boils down to determining customer purchase patterns over time.
+With that information you ensure replenishment cycle of ordering and delivery takes place before you run out of product on-hand.
+Automated fuel management systems accomplish this down to the fraction of the gallon.
+As well as being able to determine sales trends, and then coordinate with your fuel vendor’s automated ordering system.
+This will establish an order and delivery cycle that ensures peak volume of fuel sales are handled and outages do not take place.

 Reduced Waste and Loss on Product with Minimal Margins

 Ranging from $0.15 to $0.28 over the last few years, the gross margin on fuel is extremely thin.
-Distributor costs, taxes, licensing, and a number of other costs carve into this number even further, making it crucial for your automated fuel management system to be able to accurately distribute and track purchases while keeping accurate measures of the onhand product.
+Distributor costs, taxes, licensing, and a number of other costs carve into this number even further.
+It’s crucial for your automated fuel management system to be able to accurately distribute and track purchases.
+All this while keeping accurate measures of the on hand product.

 Competitive Pricing Through Real-Time Pool Margin Reporting

-To the uninitiated outsider, the process of establishing daily price points for fuel at your gas station must seem extremely arbitrary.
-However, with the right automated fuel management software package in place, price setting is not only extremely intentional, but it can help establish a competitive pricing baseline that will attract customers.
+To the untrained outsider, the process of establishing daily price points for fuel at your gas station must seem extremely arbitrary.
+However, this changes with the right automated fuel management software package in place.
+Price setting is not only extremely intentional, but it can help establish a competitive pricing baseline that will attract customers.
 Being able to set a competitive price is so important in fact, that price is the number one factor cited by consumers when asked why they chose a specific location for refueling.

-Automated fuel management software helps to keep track of the seasonal pricing patterns that cause wild variation in costs to you from your vendor.
+Automated fuel systems helps to keep track of the seasonal pricing patterns that cause wild variation in costs to you from your vendor.
 The system will also track your cost per gallon by fuel grade, and take into account delivery fees.
-Also taken into account, with the proper integration into your point of sale and back of house systems, are credit card processing fees by a creditor.
+With the proper integration into your point of sale and back of house systems, credit card processing fees are as well.
 Combining all of these factors and assessing local market trends in pricing while trying to maintain some degree of profitability per gallon will eventually shake out at around an average of 5 cents profit per gallon.
 The system will accomplish this all behind the scenes, while also reconciling invoices and maximizing overall cash flow.
-From this highly accurate model, your automated fuel management system can respond to trends and changes in the local market at lightning speeds, giving you the advantage over your competition.
+From this highly accurate model, your automated fuel management system can respond to trends and changes.
+It can adjust to local market at lightning speeds, giving you the advantage over your competition.